akka/akka/akka-docs/pending/serialization-scala.rst

   }

 Because of erasure, you need to add the type hint declaratively through the annotation @JSONTypeHint that SJSON will pick up during serialization.
-No we can say:
+Now we can say:

 .. code-block:: scala